 Do you ever wonder how Wonderword puzzles are created?
 Well, here’s the scoop.

-Once the lists are ready then the creating begins.
+Once the lists are ready the creation begins.
 Can you believe that we still create puzzles by hand?
-Well we do!
+Well, we do!
 The only time we use a computer is to format the puzzle and to email them to Clint Hooker, our Editor, at the syndicate, Andrews McMeel Syndication in Kansas City.
 Prior to sending them out I always have a final, thorough look at them to ensure that they meet our standards.

-Once all this is done, they are distributed to 250 newspapers in the USA, Canada and overseas.
+Once all this is done, they are distributed to over 150 newspapers in the USA, Canada and overseas.

 We have been told that Wonderword is done daily by at least 2,000,000 people.

 One thing for sure is that our fans give us the energy to create Wonderword.
 You inspire us through your calls, emails and letters.
 We are so grateful to have such wonderful, loyal fans.